 This exchange prompted Alex Fairchild to chime in with this bit of brilliance:

 “When I try to explain this concept, I attempt to describe the tree of life as being contained within a sphere, with the center being the LCA (“last common ancestor”) of life, and the surface being the present, and each branch tip being a species.
-The surface of the sphere is vast, with billions of species, each just as old as the other. only by picking one (the human branch), and looking back down the tree, do you see a directionality towards intelligence.
+The surface of the sphere is vast, with billions of species, each just as old as the other.
+Only by picking one (the human branch), and looking back down the tree, do you see a directionality towards intelligence.
 Picking a random branch will land you on a one celled organism, with near certainty.”

 This is a fantastic way of word-visualizing the evolutionary history of life on earth from past to present.
 Until recently I was not able to find any good images depicting his words.
 I now have two, both of which were created for other reasons.
-I really like this first one because we can imagine the small starting dot as the last common ancestor, and the expansion as the burgeoning history of life during the past 3 billion years — the end points are the present:
+I really like this first one because we can imagine the small starting dot as the last common ancestor, and the expansion as the evolving history of all life during the past 3 billion years — the end points are the present:

 Humans, of course, are just a single strand at the very end of one of these lines.
 Here is a static view, with humans being just a single point at the end of a single strand: